 What age do girls get their first period?

-Girls generally get their first period around the age of 10 - 12, although it can happen as early as 8.
-A sign that you will begin your periods soon is the growth of underarm and pubic hair, and periods will typically begin 2 years after breasts begin to grow and 1 year after the appearance of white vaginal discharge.
+Girls generally get their first period around the age of 10-12, although it can happen as early as 8.
+A sign that you will begin your periods soon is the growth of underarm and pubic hair, and periods typically start two years after breasts begin to grow and one year after the appearance of white vaginal discharge.

 Do periods sync up?

-You can get pregnant on your period, just as you can get pregnant at any time of the month if you have unprotected sex.
-You can also get pregnant if you have never had a period before, during your first period or after the first time you have sex.
-The changes of getting pregnant on your period are increased if your menstrual cycle is less than 28 days, as your ovulation day is closer to your period.
+You can get pregnant during your period, just as you can get pregnant at any time of the month if you have unprotected sex.
+You can also get pregnant if you have never had a period before, during your first period, or after the first time you have sex.
+The chances of getting pregnant during your period are increased if your menstrual cycle is less than 28 days, as your ovulation day is closer to your period.

 How much blood is lost during a period?

-The amount of blood lost during a period will vary from woman to woman, but, on average, a woman will lose about 6 - 8 teaspoons (30 - 40 ml) of blood per period.
-A loss of 80 ml or more, having a period longer than 7 days, or both, is considered heavy.
+The amount of blood lost during a period will vary from woman to woman, but, on average, a woman will lose about 6-8 teaspoons (30-40 ml) of blood per period.
+A loss of 80 ml or more, having a period longer than seven days, or both, is considered heavy.
 However, most women have a good idea of whether or not their bleeding is within the normal range for them.